supertestnet/spacechain-launcher/README.md

 I'm not running an always-on miner so you'll have trouble finding any blocks when I'm not running tests.
 Miners are the only ones who serve blocks right now so you can't really get them from somewhere else.
 I did put the first 10 or so blocks of the first spacechain into the source code, but good luck reading the source code to figure out how to make your browser recognize them as spaceblocks.

-Due to the fact that the wallet is in such a terrible state, I disabled it unless you pass this url parameter: `&testing_wallet=true`.
-This also disables the spacecoin issuance mechanism since it relies on you having a wallet to deposit the newly issued spacecoins into.

-A bunch of other stuff is broken too but that's good for now.
+A bunch of other stuff is broken too but that's a long enough list for now.

 # FAQ